Republic of Serbia (1992–2006): Confederation

 In 2003, following the new confederation, Serbia became one of the constituent states within it along with Montenegro.
 The confederacy arose as Montenegrin nationalism was growing.
 Montenegro had for some years used external currency as legal tender, this began with the German Mark, and since 2002, became the Euro.
 Serbia, however continued to use the Yugoslav Dinar, and the national bank of Yugoslavia.
 Serbia's attachment to the confederation would be its final subordination until its independence was declared in 2006 following Montenegro's declaration of independence from the confederation following a referendum on independence shortly prior.

 Between 2003 and 2006, Serbia was faced with internal political strife over the direction of the republic, Serbian politicians were divided over the decision to create the loose state union in the first place.
 Zoran Đinđić who was seen as a major proponent of the state union was criticized by the former Yugoslav President Vojislav Koštunica.
 The anger of nationalists over Đinđić's positions resulted in a sudden assassination in March 2003 which caused a state of emergency to be declared.
 In 2004, pro-European Union political forces united against nationalist forces who opposed Serbia's entry into the EU until the EU recognized Serbia's sovereignty in Kosovo.

 On 21 May 2006, Serbia faced the implications of a referendum on independence from the state union by Montenegro.
 Most Serbians wished to keep Montenegro in a state union due to the previous close ties which the two nations had and that Montenegrins were considered in Serbia to be the same as Serbs culturally and ethnically.
 Despite a hard-fought campaign by pro-unionists, pro-independence forces narrowly won the referendum with just over 55% threshold demanded by the European Union.
 The Assembly of the Republic of Montenegro made a formal Declaration of Independence on Saturday 3 June.

 With Montenegro's independence granted, Serbia declared itself the legal and political successor of Serbia and Montenegro, the first time it had been so since 1918 and that the government and parliament of Serbia itself would soon adopt a new constitution.
 This also ended an almost 88-year union between Montenegro and Serbia.

 Economy

 Sanctions

-Throughout most of the 1990s and early-2000s, sanctions were held against Serbia. the sanctions against Yugoslavia started to be withdrawn after the overthrow of Milošević and most were lifted by 19 January 2001.
+Throughout most of the 1990s and early-2000s, sanctions were held against Serbia.
+The sanctions against Serbia and Montenegro started to be withdrawn after the overthrow of Milošević and most were lifted by 19 January 2001.